 PROGRAMS THAT CAN HELP YOUR FAMILY IF YOU DIE WITHOUT LIFE INSURANCE

-No life insurance how to pay for funeral, here are some ways on how to finance a funeral:
+No life insurance how to pay for the funeral, here are some ways on how to finance a funeral:

 The Social Security Administration provides financial assistance for widows, the surviving spouse will receive a one-time death benefit.
 The death benefit today is $255.